-Some sit on a chair the whole day typing in the computer, which can cause back pain, aches and stiffness.
-Others plop up in the couch and bend their backs while writing.
+Some sit on a chair the whole day typing on the computer, which can cause back pain, aches, and stiffness.
+Others plop up on the couch and bend their backs while writing.
 The notorious habit of cradling a phone between the head and shoulder can cause stress on the neck.
 A person wearing bifocals working on a monitor set too high will need to tip back his or her head to see, which may lead to neck pain.
-Some work on chairs that are either too high or too low, and lights that may be too bright or too dark.
+Some work on chairs that are either too high or too low and lights that may be too bright or too dark.

 The workplace safety issue has grown tremendously in the past few years.
-A science called “Ergonomics” have developed in response to increasing concerns on protecting workers from injuries.
+A science called “Ergonomics” has developed in response to increasing concerns about protecting workers from injuries.
 Nope, this doesn’t mean “expensive furniture,” as many entrepreneurs believe it to be.
 Rather, ergonomics simply means fitting tools and furniture to people and preventing injuries caused by repetitive motion, awkward posture, force or vibration.

-Unlike an employee who depends on the corporate management to ensure a safer workplace, home-based entrepreneurs must put ergonomics as a priority when creating the home office.
-Entrepreneurs need to understand that poor working conditions have its costs: lost productivity and increased healthcare bills.
+Unlike an employee who depends on corporate management to ensure a safer workplace, home-based entrepreneurs must put ergonomics as a priority when creating the home office.
+Entrepreneurs need to understand that poor working conditions have their costs: lost productivity and increased healthcare bills.

 There are a number of measures to create a safer environment while working at home, particularly for business owners who use computers all the time.
 Here are some of them: